Student Honor and Community Standards

 B. Freedom of Expression and Community Standards Response Panel

-Academic freedom is essential to the mission of Colorado College, and freedom of expression is a vital component of academic freedom.
 The College’s “Freedom of Expression” policy describes in detail the College’s commitment to freedom of expression, as well as the procedures applicable to written materials, demonstrations, and other forms of expression, and is found at this link:

 The College’s Freedom of Expression policy states in part as follows:

-The College has established a Community Standards Response Panel to help educate and foster a civil and just community that protects freedom of thought and expression, values diversity, promotes respect for all individuals regardless of their status, and promotes the pursuit of individual goals without interference from abuse, discrimination, harassment or retaliation.
+The College has established a Community Standards Response Panel to help educate and foster a civil and just community that protect freedom of thought and expression, values diversity, promotes respect for all individuals regardless of their status, and promotes the pursuit of individual goals without interference from abuse, discrimination, harassment or retaliation.

 The Community Standards Response Panel has three general responsibilities: